 Strategy 4: Support the expansion of health related employment and services in Yarra’s health precincts

 The economic structure map for Yarra strategy highlights two health precincts, both of which are identified in Plan Melbourne.
-The first precinct includes the hospitals and health related activities located near Victoria Parade: a precinct which spans the City of Yarra and the City of Melbourne and includes the St Vincents Public, the Royal Victorian Ear and Eye Hospital, the Epworth Maternity and Epworth Clarendon Street and St Vincent Private Hospitals and the Australian Catholic University .
+The first precinct includes the hospitals and health related activities located near Victoria Parade: a precinct which spans the City of Yarra and the City of Melbourne and includes the St Vincents Public, the Royal Victorian Ear and Eye Hospital, the Epworth Maternity and Epworth Clarendon Street and St Vincent Private Hospitals and the Australian Catholic University Melbourne Campus.
 The second precinct is located at the western end of Bridge Road and includes the Epworth Hospital.

 The services provided by the hospitals and others in these precincts reach a wide catchment that extends well beyond Yarra.
 Growth in demand for these services is the result of population growth across the broader metropolitan area and a general trend towards the increasing consolidation of medical services.